|1||School of the Art Institute of Chicago||Top 2%|

 Founded in 1915, Webster University is home to more than 17,000 students studying at campuses in North America, Europe, Asia, Africa, and online.
 The school houses five colleges and schools including the College of Arts & Sciences, Leigh Gerdine College of Fine Arts, George Herbert Walker School of Business & Technology, the School of Communications, and the School of Education.
 The School of Communications (SOC) is home to the Electronic and Photographic Media Department, which offers BA degrees and a Minor in Film, Television and Video Production, Interactive Digital Media, and Animation.

-The Department also offers an MA in New Media Production with courses such as Visual Storytelling, Digital Graphics and Motion Graphics Production, Digital Design and Information Graphic Production, Written Storytelling, Digital Images and Storytelling, Video Editing, Interactive Communications, and Visual Storytelling.
+The Department also offers an MA in New Media Production with courses such as Digital Graphics and Motion Graphics Production, Digital Design and Information Graphic Production, Written Storytelling, Digital Images and Storytelling, Video Editing, Interactive Communications, and Visual Storytelling.
 For students who wish to earn a certificate, undergraduate options include Animation Production, Digital Media, Interactive Digital Media, Motion Graphic Design, and Game Design.
 Graduate certificates include Advanced New Media Production and Fundamentals of Multimedia Production.

 All programs feature small classes, hands-on experience with equipment and resources early in the program, and collaboration across disciplines within the SOC and across the University.
 Students also have access to internship opportunities, and assistance with portfolio development.